Biodegradability and Environmental Performance: A Comparison of PHA, PLA, and Starch-Based Plastics

 This analysis compares their biodegradability across environments, timelines, microplastic risks, and carbon footprints, drawing from scientific studies and standards.

-Degradation Conditions & Factors
+Degradation Conditions & Environments

 Industrial Composting

 Supports all three effectively.
-PHA degrades in 1–6 months, PLA in 3–12 months, and starch-based plastics in 1–6 months, often meeting standards such as ASTM D6400 or EN 13432.
+PHA (1–6 mo), PLA (3–12 mo), and Starch (1–6 mo).
+Meets standards like ASTM D6400 or EN 13432.

 Home Composting